HenryBernreuter/henrybernreuter.io/_posts/2019-05-23-facebook-analytics-using-ggplot-in-python.md

 ---
-layout: post
+layout: posts
 title: Facebook Analytics using ggplot in Python
 tags: [python ggplot, python in r, data analytics]
 date: 2019-05-23 11:15 -0400
-image: assets/images/analyicsfb.jpg
 ---
-Project 1
+Project 1 CTW Directed Readings 4999
 Using data from Facebook group create data visualization similar to ggplot2 but using Python 3

 1.Import data using pandas.
 Facebook downloads data as a .xls.
 In order to use the data it must be cleaned and merged into a .csv file format.